-- Option to announce regional news and upcoming events in the WIE Newsletter and the WIE Web pages.
+- Option to announce local news and upcoming events in the IEEE WIE Newsletter.
 Send all postings to firstname.lastname@example.org

-Forming an affinity group is the best way to interact and share information with others with similar interests in your local area.
-There are two types of affinity group formations:
+Forming an Affinity Group is the best way to interact and share information with others with similar interests in your local area.
+You may submit a petition to form two types of Affinity Group formations:

 To form an Affinity Group:

-- obtain your Section or Student Branch’s Executive Committee’s approval (an Affinity Group depends administratively and financially on the Section);
+- Obtain approval from your Section or Student Branch Executive Committee approval (an Affinity Group depends administratively and financially on the Section);

 IEEE Member and Geographic Activities (MGA) has a volunteer recruitment tool kit available.
 It has been developed to provide IEEE Units (Regions, Sections, Societies, Chapters, or Affinity Groups) with ideas for recruiting local IEEE members who may be interested in volunteering their time to help lead IEEE activities.